fcfe/fcui2/README.md

 ## What is FCUI2?

-* FCUI2 is a lightweight UI based on React(preact) and underscore.js.
+* FCUI2 is a lightweight UI based on React(preact).
 * FCUI2 adhere to AMD coding mechanism, your project need to employ javascript module loaders such as RequireJS, Webpack to import FCUI2 modules.
 * All widgets in FCUI2 are written in JSX, you need to import compilation tools such as Babel to your developping environment and package tools.